Sugawara no Michizane: Poetry

 Michizane had an exceptional talent in poetry both for waka (poetry in Japanese) and kanshi (poetry in Chinese).

 Like his father, Michizane had a talent for poetry, and it is said that he began composing waka at the age of five.
 His waka appeared in various imperial waka anthologies (Chokusen wakashū) compiled at the behest of successive emperors and the abdicated emperor (Daijō Tennō).
 His waka appear in the Kokin Wakashū, the Gosen Wakashū, the Shūi Wakashū, and the Shin Kokin Wakashū, among others.
 Michizane is traditionally credited with the Shinsen Man'yōshū, but the attribution has been challenged.

 One of his waka was included in Fujiwara no Teika's Ogura Hyakunin Isshu:

 The poem was originally the 420th of the Kokin Wakashū.

 Another of his famous waka is a poem written in 901 just before he left Kyoto for Daizaifu by demotion.
 He felt deep sorrow that he would never see his precious plum tree in his residence in Kyoto again, so he talked endearingly to it:

 Nioi okose yo can be interpreted as "spread your scent" rather than "flourish in full bloom", although such a usage of the word nioi as "scent" or "smell" is relatively modern and rare in the classical period.
 The above is from the 1006th poem of the Shūi Wakashū; although this is the original form of this poem, when re-collected later in Hōbutsushū, the last phrase was modified into haru na wasure so (meaning remains unchanged), which became its popular variation.
 A romantic legend says the plum tree was so fond of its master that it finally flew to Dazaifu, and that tree became known as tobi-ume (飛梅, 'the flying plum') at Dazaifu Tenman-gū (a shrine dedicated to its master).
 A more realistic legend says Michizane or his friend transplanted its seedling to Dazaifu.

 He was also interested in kanshi, because in those days the immersion in the Chinese culture was regarded as a proof of refinement and scholarship.
-Since his excellence in kanshi was well known throughout the Court, Emperor Daigo suggested him to compile his Chinese poems, and therefore he published Kanke Bunsō (菅家文草) and dedicated it to the emperor in 900.
+Since his excellence in kanshi was well known throughout the court, Emperor Daigo suggested he compile his Chinese poems, and therefore he published Kanke Bunsō (菅家文草) and dedicated it to the emperor in 900.
 After his exile he continued to work on kanshi and compiled them into the Kanke Kōshū (菅家後集).
 The work contained 46 kanshi, was completed sometime before his death in 903.
 He sent it to Ki no Haseo (紀長谷雄) right before his death.